So you know you have to test your emergency lights, but How?

 - Walk around where these lights are now illuminated and check that they are working correctly.

-- After the time that you want to test (functional, 10 minutes, 3 hours), flick the switch again to turn the power back on to the system.
+- After the time that you want to test (functional, 10 minutes or 3 hours), flick the switch again to turn the power back on to the system.

 - Check the emergency lights again to ensure that the charge indicator is illuminated.